 CREG maintains its traditional approach of not incorporating forecast realized capital gains (or losses) within the revenue forecast.
-For purposes of transparency, the net realized capital gains for FY 2023 from the PWMTF were \$8.8 million, but the net realized capital losses for the CSPLF were \$11.0 million through November 2022.
-The net, cumulative amount of gains (or losses), can significantly shift month-over-month, and the current amounts are not necessarily an indication of the annualized trends, much less final FY 2023 amounts.
-Tables 3, 4 and 5 illustrate the revised investment income for the PWMTF, CSPLF, and LSRA, respectively.
+For purposes of transparency, net realized capital gains for FY 2024 from the PWMTF are \$51.4 million.
+The net realized capital gains for the CSPLF are \$32.1 million through November 2023; however, given realized capital losses from prior years, a net \$13.4 million in net losses remains.
+The net, cumulative amount of gains (or losses) can significantly shift month-to-month, and the current amounts are not necessarily an indication of annualized trends, much less final FY 2024 amounts.
+Table 7 illustrates the revised investment income forecasts for the CSPLF.